 - Second, it won’t release due to the build up of residual torque in the open hole, is required:

 - Third, it will for sure allows the liner to be drilled into place.

 Instead of a threaded nut to carry the liner in the hole and setting dogs to engage splines for right hand rotational capabilities.
 So, the hydraulic release running tool uses a collet for carrying and releasing from the liner and inter locking castellation for rotation of the liner.

 To release the running tool from the liner, the position of the mandrel under the collet is changed by creating a differential pressure at the running tool.
 When the mandrel position changes, the collet, no longer supported, collapses and disengages the liner assembly.

 If the setting tool does not hydraulically release, then the mechanical release feature of the setting tool can be initiated.
 By applying sufﬁcient torque, the rotational lock will shear allowing the mandrel to move downward.
-Thus positioning the collet in a collapsed and non-supported position disengaged from the running sub in the liner hanger.
+Thus positioning the collet in a collapsed and non-supported position disengaged from the running sub (Drilling Subs) in the liner hanger.